Jeanmatozo/AI-LLM-security-lab/README.md

 This is a hands-on security lab exploring **real-world risks in AI-powered applications**, with a focus on how Large Language Models (LLMs) fail in practice — not just in theory.

-This repository is designed as a **security engineer’s lab**, emphasizing attack execution, observation, logging, and governance mapping.
+This repository is designed as a **security engineer’s lab**, emphasizing adversarial evaluation, observation, logging, and governance mapping.

 > **Note:** This repository is a research and experimentation lab.